 There is a wide range of exercises employed in canine PT depending on the specific type of condition.
 Some help the dog to regain balance and coordination, others encourage the dog to put more weight on an injured limb to build up strength and some are designed to restore proper range of motion so that the dog can get back to normal function.

 As with human therapy, one of the most popular techniques used in physical therapy for dogs is hydrotherapy.
 Swimming and the use of an underwater treadmill are a great way to get a dog used to using injured or painful limbs while putting less stress on the limbs.
 This not only helps to build up muscle but can also increase endurance as well.
-Electrical stimulation and acupuncture may be applied to either stimulate muscles or combat pain and promote healing.
+Electrical stimulation may be applied to either stimulate muscles or combat pain and promote healing.

 It can be terribly frustrating and disheartening to see a once active dog, particularly an energetic breed like the Australian Shepherd, suddenly laid low by pain and discomfort.
 But there is no reason why your furry friend should have to endure such pain when therapy can make his life easier.
 If your dog is suffering, talk to your vet today and find out if physical therapy can be the answer to his problems.